 I’m finding first thing is better – I prefer to treat it more like an essential part of my morning (like having a shower or getting dressed) rather than as my first job.

 I like to excessive in the morning.
 I have more energy right after and the days that I work out in the am are my most productive ones.
 This also gives me the option to excessive for a second time in the evening if I have time and energy.
-If I don’t work out a second time my evenings are more relaxed and it feels great to know that you already took care of that in the morning.
+If i don’t work out a second time my evenings are more relaxed and it feels great to know that you already took care of that in the morning.

 I don’t know your lifestyle but I am an early bird so prefer to do it in the morning,.
 I get up, drink water, meditate and then exercise

-- How should I prioritize my to-do list?
+- How can I effectively stick to my to do list?